 Enthalpy - Wikipedia An enthalpy change describes the change in enthalpy observed in the constituents of a thermodynamic system when undergoing a transformation or chemical reaction

-Enthalpy: Definition, Formula and Reactions - GeeksforGeeks Enthalpy is the total energy of a system, defined as the sum of its internal energy and the energy associated with pressure and volume The system has internal energy because of the molecule in motion and the state of the molecules as well
+Enthalpy: Definition, Formula and Reactions - GeeksforGeeks Enthalpy is a thermodynamic quantity defined as the sum of the internal energy of a system and the product of its pressure and volume It represents the heat content of a system at constant pressure

 Enthalpy (H) - Definition, Meaning, and Uses in Thermodynamics Enthalpy and temperature are closely related but describe different physical concepts Temperature measures the average kinetic energy of particles, while enthalpy measures the total heat content of a system, including energy stored in chemical bonds and intermolecular interactions